Locations

 Valletta

 Malta's capital, despite its small size, is brimming with charm.
-Stroll through golden limestone streets, discover quirky cafés, and soak in stunning harbour views.
-Museums, markets, rooftop bars—this UNESCO city has it all in one walkable wonderland.
+Stroll through golden limestone streets, discover quirky cafés, and soak up stunning harbour views.
+Museums, markets, rooftop bars – this UNESCO city has it all in one walkable wonderland.

 Escape the rush.
 Embrace the magic